 Market barriers for UK land and farms

 Leaving the single market will introduce trade barriers for agricultural commodities and exports by our farms and rural estates.
 It will also bring existing barriers with other markets into sharper focus.
 We know from our Brexit research White Paper that only a quarter of Scottish businesses are fully aware of what falling back on World Trade Organisation (WTO) rules would mean should a no-deal happen.
 We decipher WTO trading terms in our article ‘A safety net for the no-deal scenario’.

 Around two-thirds of the agricultural exports and imports across the UK go to or come from the EU.
 Within this total Scotland is less reliant on EU trade, but it still plays a significant part.
 There will be opportunities for domestic consumption of domestic produce to increase, but not without some imbalance.

 As well as possible trade tariffs presenting a market barrier, any future differences between EU and UK regulations will present non-tariff barriers (such as labelling, border checks, and quotas).
-Frictionless trade and the efficient movement of goods are crucial business factors for the Rural Sector, which we talk about in more detail in our article just-in-time to prepare for Brexit.
+Frictionless trade and the efficient movement of goods are crucial business factors for the Rural Sector, which we talk about in more detail in our article Just-in-time to prepare for Brexit.

 Farm support and the Common Agricultural Policy